Your Complete Beginner's Guide To Running + A Full Beginner Running Plan

 When it comes to running, the right pair of shoes can make all the difference.
 "You want to take time to find the right fit, as the shoe can help prevent injuries and improve your performance," says Fayette.
 "I always encourage athletes to stop by their local running store for a running and gait analysis."

 Mackey agrees that going to a specialty run shop is your best bet since the staff is generally well versed in the mechanics of running and can help you find an optimal pair of shoes.
 That said, "knowing the current climate we're living in with lots of retailers closed across the country, a second-best option would be to check out a virtual version, like Brooks' online shoe finder," he says, "to help guide you in the direction of your perfect shoe."
+Oh, and don't forget to grab a pair of comfortable, sweat-wicking socks (check out our list of top-notch running socks.)

 If you happen to have some extra funds to spend, Mackey adds that a GPS watch can also be beneficial.
 There are a number of brands to choose from: Garmin Forerunner 45 , Fitbit Charge 4, and the Apple Watch Series 5 are great options to consider.